weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

   Q.E.D.
   (Total Elapsed Time: 0.032s, using Z3)
   ```
-* Also Cryptol's `:check` with check all functions marked as
+* Also Cryptol's `:check` will check all functions marked as
   properties in one go and, you guessed it, `:prove` works similarly.

 A little more involved example follows.